NsccTruroIT/OSYS1200/5-Windows_Security/index.md

 ## Activity 5 – Defender!

+## **IMPORTANT**: If you are not able to download the files because the links are not working you can move down to **Activity 5 – Defender!
+(Manual File Creation Method) YOU DO NOT HAVE TO DO BOTH!!!**

 DESCRIPTION: Windows Defender Antivirus is used to prevent malware installation and remove malware.
 You can test the functionality of anti-malware software by using the EICAR anti-malware test file.
 The test file has a specific text string that all anti-malware software detects but poses no risk of a malware infection.
 In this activity, you test real-time scanning and on-demand scanning.

 1. If necessary, start your computer and sign in.